wayqui/phenotyme/README.md

-# CoreNLP API
+# PhenoTyme

-This is a microservice that performs NER using CoreNLP and SUTime in spanish.
-ITs aim is to identify and tag temporal expressions.
+PhenoTyme - An acronym from PHENOtypic and TYME ;-) - is a microservice that performs NER using CoreNLP and SUTime in spanish.
+ITs aim is to identify and tag temporal and phenotypical expressions using [Añotator](https://github.com/mnavasloro/Annotador) and the [Translated rules from HPO](https://github.com/drseb/HPO-translations) respectively.

 ## Corpus used